Hydrofluoric acid burn: Treatment

 Initial treatment of exposure involves removing contaminated clothing and washing the affected area with large amount of water over at least 30 minutes.
 Calcium gluconate cream is then usually applied.
 If pain continues calcium gluconate can be injected into the affected area or given by injection into a vein or artery.
 Surgical removal of the affected tissue may be required.

 The calcium gluconate is a source of Ca2+ that sequesters the fluoride ions.
 Other special rinsing solutions may also be used.
-An element that has been very useful to avoid the adverse effects of chemical burns and counteract the effect of calcium precipitation is the Hexafluorine solution, which is recommended to implement in laboratory kits, along with first aid items and emergency showers.
+Hexafluoride Solution has been used to mitigate the adverse effects of chemical burns and counteract the effect of calcium precipitation, due to the triple effect of rinsing and diluting like water, neutralization of the hydrogen ions and chelation of the fluoride ions.
+However, further studies have found the efficacy of the solution in reducing the longer term effects of electrolyte imbalance is almost identical to that of water rinsing.

 Inhaled HF may require oxygen therapy and tracheal intubation.
-In this situation neutralized calcium gluconate may be used.
+In this situation nebulized calcium gluconate may be used.
+In rare cases of internal organ exposure to hydrofluoric acid, damage such as fulminant colitis requiring prompt surgical intervention can result.

-In absolutely all cases, it should be treated in an advanced medical manner after first aid has been rendered.
+In all cases involving any amount of hydrofluoric acid burn, emergency services should be contacted immediately.